bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/liquidity-protection/liquidityprotectionstats.md

 increases the total amounts

-can only be executed only by an owner
+can be executed only by an owner

 ## Parameters: